ViktorBarzin/lansync/README.md

 Read on.

 # What is this project about?
-`pysync` is an application that simplifies file transfers between peers connected to the same network.
+`lansync` is an application that simplifies file transfers between peers connected to the same network.

 It is a wrapper around the popular [rsync](https://en.wikipedia.org/wiki/Rsync) tool.
 [The way rsync works](https://rsync.samba.org/how-rsync-works.html) is really clever and it's quite easy to synchronize files on different machines.